gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 Another popular and powerful way to associate a vector with a word is the use of dence *word vectors*, also called *word embeddings*.
 Whereas the vectors obtained through one-hot encoding are binary, sparse (mostly made of zeros), and very high-dimensional (same dimensionality as the number of words in the vocabulary), word embeddings are low-dimensional floating point vectors (that is, dense vectors, as opposed to sparse vectors).
 Unlike the word vectors obtained via one-hot encoding, word embeddings are learned from data.
 It's common to see word embeddings that are 256-dimensional, 512-dimensional, or 1,024-dimensional when dealing with very large vocabularies.
+Word embeddings pack more information into far fewer dimensions.

+There are two ways to obtain word embeddings:
+* Learn word embeddings jointly with the main task you care about (such as document classification or sentiment predictions).
+* Load into your model word embeddings that were precomputed using a different machine-learning task than the one you're trying to solve.
+These are called *pretrained word embeddings.*

+#### Learning word embeddings with the embedding layer